raydiak/Image-PNG-Portable/README.md

 # Image::PNG::Portable

-This is an almost-pure Perl 6 PNG module.
+This is an almost-pure Raku PNG module.

 ## Status